A sweet, quiet cat, the Turkish angora is loyal and affectionate but can also become upset by sudden changes in her environment.

 The Turkish Angora loves to play and appreciates a selection of toys.

 She is a muscular cat and should not appear thin or emaciated.
 The ears of the Turkish Angora are tall as are the slightly slanted eyes.
 The hind legs are taller than the front.
 This elegant cat always appears alert, active and proud of herself.
 The coat of the Turkish Angora is medium long.
 The single coat has no undercoat, which makes this longhair cat easy to care for.
-The coat has seasonal variations but even when shorter, it should be soft and silky and flow when the cat is in motion.
+The coat has seasonal variations but even when shorter, it should be soft and silky and flow when she is in motion.

 The Turkish Angora is sweet but may become upset with sudden changes to her environment.
 This cat is quiet despite her semi-feral ancestry.